 All the hotel’s lights are energy-saving LEDs, and all waste is sorted; the restaurant prides itself on its locally produced and responsibly sourced meals; and if you drive an electric car, you can benefit from priority parking.

-All the hotel’s efforts have seen it win numerous awards, including the ‘Most Responsible’ badge by World Travel Market Africa in 2017.
-Hotel Verde’s proximity to the Cape Town International Airport as well as the city’s main attractions adds to its allure.
+All the hotel’s efforts have seen it win numerous awards, including the Most Responsible badge from World Travel Market Africa in 2017.
+Hotel Verde’s proximity to the Cape Town International Airport, as well as the city’s main attractions, adds to its allure.

 As it’s built on 3ha (8ac) of land, one of the biggest challenges for the Vineyard has been maintaining the estate (the original house dates back to the 1800s) and its biodiversity, including 9,000 plant species, of which 70 percent are unique to the Western Cape.
 The hotel, on the eastern slopes of Table Mountain, goes about this with regular clear-ups and adherence to natural principles, which extend to the surrounding river and beach.